 According to IDC, DisplayPort penetration will experience a compound annual growth rate (CAGR) of 106 percent between 2009 and 2014.

 IDC estimates that DisplayPort will be on 89.5 percent of commercial desktops in 2014 and DisplayPort’s penetration in commercial notebooks will increase to 95 percent in 2014.

-A. With the publication of DisplayPort Standard Ver.1.2 in January 2010, the DisplayPort standard Ver.1.1a standard was retired.
+A. With the publication of DisplayPort Standard Ver.1.2a, the DisplayPort standard Ver.1.1a standard was retired.

 A. PC manufacturers are offering DisplayPort in notebooks and desktops as a single connector solution for connecting to all types of displays, including current and older generation monitors, projectors and HDTVs.
 DisplayPort is also available as a standard feature on the latest monitors and projectors.

 A. Customers have been asking for smaller connectors, easier set up, thinner cables, fewer cables, higher color depths, higher refresh rates, higher resolutions, digital projectors, thinner and sleeker displays, and ubiquitous display connectivity from a single connection–all features that DisplayPort provides.
 DisplayPort is the smart choice for future PC and display compatibility.